sleepingraven/idea-setting-explorer/README.md

 ![Activate Popup][file:activate-popup.png]

-Before moving on, please refer to the components illustrated below.
+You may have an impression of the components illustrated below before proceeding.

 ![Components][file:components.png]